ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 - Personal/residential addresses, for example when an organisation is registered at a home address.

 If you intend to publish information about individuals that could be personally identifying, you should either:
-1. Make sure you have explicit opt-in consent to publish this within an open dataset
+1. Make sure you have explicit opt-in consent to publish this within an open dataset.
-2. Remove or anonymise the information in line with the ICO’s anonymisation code of practice.
+2. Or remove or anonymise the information in line with the ICO’s anonymisation code of practice.

 ### If you are not publishing personal data
 In general, information about organisations and the grants they have received can be published as open 360Giving data without concern.

 However you should still check for personal data appearing by accident.
 For example descriptive text may include the names or contact details of individuals involved in a project or organisation.
-- Check Title, Description and Recipient Org:Description fields, as well as recipient or beneficiary location data, to ensure that this information, on its own or when combined, cannot be used to identify the individual concerned.
+- Check **Title**, **Description** and **Recipient Org:Description** fields, as well as recipient or beneficiary location data, to ensure that this information, on its own or when combined, cannot be used to identify the individual concerned.
-- Pay attention to any information fields that are entered by applicants via an online application form, and which may not be edited during the grant assessment process.
+- Pay particular attention to any text fields where the source information is entered by applicants via an online application form, especially if the text does not get edited during the grant assessment process.

 If you need take further steps to anonymise or remove potentially identifying data, make a note of the changes you make, and ensure these checks and steps are taken each time you publish new data.